sovan92/LeetCodePractice/SQL/sqlnotes.md

 ## Indexing

 - Indexing - Done with Balanced binary search tree. height is Still log N .
 - B+ Tree is not binary tree.
 B+ is search tree , number of children increases Height decreases .
 Therefore we use B+ tree.
+- MySql stores the column data into index table.
+MySql forces index on the primary key .
+- Clustered Index - Those index , where table data is stored.The entire row is stored.
+By default one index is stored on the binary tree in mysql, which is clustered index.
+- Non-clustered index - Those index where address to the row is stored.
+- Falls of index - Data is stored in the memory ,   Takes space , CRUD updates to the table takes more time.
+- Don't create index prematurely
+- String comparison is slow .
+Size of string increases.
+- if creating index on string like email , create index on the part 1 .